ridhodwid/Leaflet.VectorTileLayer/README.md

         minDetailZoom, // default undefined
         maxDetailZoom, // default undefined

+        // Styling options.
+For polylines or polygons, these are
+        // `L.PathOptions`.
+For points, the `icon` property supplies an
-        // Styling options for L.Polyline or L.Polygon.
-If it is a
+        // `L.Icon` to determine the appearance.
+If this property is a
-        // function, it will be passed the vector-tile feature, the layer
+        // function, it will be passed the vector-tile feature(which contains
-        // name and the zoom level as parameters. style, // default undefined
+        // the layer name), and the zoom level as parameters. style, // default undefined

         // This works like the same option for `Leaflet.VectorGrid`. vectorTileLayerStyles, // default undefined

+        // The following optional function, if provided, will be passed a vector-tile
+        // feature, pixels-per-tile and style object to create each feature layer: featureToLayer,
 };

 const layer = vectorTileLayer(url, options);